guendto/jomiel-client-demos/README.md

 ## Dockerfiles

-Each language directory contains a dockerfile (some more than one).
+Each language specific directory contains a dockerfile (some more than one).

 ```shell
 docker build -t YOUR_TAGNAME -f PATH_TO_DOCKERFILE .